 If I choose burial for my pet, how soon can I do this?
 It is recommended that you bury your pet as soon as possible after passing.
 Some pet cemeteries offer pickup services to transport pets to the cemetery for burial.
 If you decide to bury your pet yourself, or if it’s the weekend or a holiday and your local pet cemetery is not open, many veterinary offices are able to keep pets in refrigeration for a few days until you’re able to bury.

-Memorial Options: There are many memorial options available for pets, especially for families who choose cremation.
+There are many memorial options available for pets, especially for families who choose cremation.
 One option, in particular, that’s gaining in popularity is The Living Urn for Pets.
-It’s a biodegradable pet cremation urn and planting system that gives a family the ability to grow a memory tree, plant, or flowers from a proprietary bio urn containing a pet’s cremated remains.
+It’s a biodegradable tree urn for pets that gives a family the ability to grow a memory tree, plant, or flowers from a proprietary bio urn containing a pet’s cremated remains.

 Mark Brewer, President and Co-Founder of The Living Urn, commented, “We’re seeing a surge in interest from families for our Living Urn pet cremation urn for their beloved pets.
 This jump in demand can attributed to many factors, including our recent partnerships with some of the leading veterinary clinics who are now providing The Living Urn for Pets to their customers and people who are becoming aware of our unique option through the recent media attention we’ve received.”

 Brewer continues, “Pets are loving members of the family and should be memorialized in a meaningful and respectful way.
 We believe that The Living Urn for Pets is an uplifting option for families and a way to create a beautiful living memorial to keep their beloved pets present in their life.”